 Phone: (202) 334-1518

-Laurie Geller is Senior Program Officer for the National Academies’ Polar Research Board (PRB) and for the Board on Atmospheric Sciences and Climate (BASC).
-She has more than a decade of experience with the NRC, directing numerous studies and other activities addressing various aspects of climate and global change, air pollution, sustainable development, and related topics.
-In recent years this included managing the America’s Climate Choices suite of studies, the Committee to Advise the U.S. Global Change Research Program, and production of the joint NAS/UK Royal Society booklet Climate Change: Evidence and Causes.
-Outside of her NRC role, she has served as an AAAS Science Policy Fellow (with the EPA’s Office of Atmospheric Programs), as a Program Officer at the International Council for Science (ISCU) secretariat in Paris, and as a visiting Professor at American University-Paris.
+Laurie Geller is Senior Program Officer for the National Academies' Polar Research Board (PRB) and for the Board on Atmospheric Sciences and Climate (BASC).
+She has more than a decade of experience with the National Academies, directing numerous activities addressing polar science, climate and global change, air pollution, sustainable development, and other related topics.
+In recent years this has included managing the Arctic Matters public engagement initiative, the Committee on Strategic Planning for the Antarctic and Southern Ocean Research, the Committee to Advise the U.S. Global Change Research Program, the joint NAS/UK Royal Society booklet Climate Change: Evidence and Causes, and the America's Climate Choices suite of studies.
+Outside of her National Academies role, she has served as an AAAS Science Policy Fellow (with the U.S. EPA), as a Program Officer at the International Council for Science (ISCU) secretariat in Paris, and as a visiting Professor at American University-Paris.
 She has a Ph.D. in atmospheric chemistry from the University of Colorado-Boulder.

 Lauren Everett, Program Officer